fatimZJ/JHB-MPR-Frailty/README.md

 # JHB-MPR-Frailty
-#### Implements implements the h-likelihood procedure of "Multi-Parameter Regression Survival Modelling with Random Effects" by Fatima-Zahra Jaouimaa, Il Do Ha, and Kevin Burke
+#### Implements the h-likelihood procedure of "Multi-Parameter Regression Survival Modelling with Random Effects" by Fatima-Zahra Jaouimaa, Il Do Ha, and Kevin Burke